1956: Founding of Battle Creek Community College

 New Human Patient Simulation Center (HPSC) opens in the newly renovated C Classroom Building.

-September 15 – Dr. Dennis Bona, who was serving as Interim President, was named acting President of Kellogg Community College.
+Sept.
+15 – Dr. Dennis Bona, who was serving as Interim President, was named the fourth president of Kellogg Community College.

 April 25 – The Aspen Institute recognizes Kellogg Community College as one of the nation’s 120 best community colleges.